tgyuszi-dev/alcoholtracker-legal/index.md

 ### 3.3 Social Features
 - Friend connections (user IDs)
 - Friend requests
-- Community messages (when the feature is enabled).
-Anything you post may be read by other users.

 ### 3.4 Subscription State
 - A single boolean indicating whether your account currently has an active premium subscription.
 Payment cards are **never** seen or stored by us — Google Play Billing handles all payment data.